KPN foundation flags concerns over Carlos Slim bid

 | AMSTERDAM/BRUSSELS

-AMSTERDAM/BRUSSELS An independent foundation that can block a takeover of Dutch telecoms group KPN (KPN.AS) has expressed concern over the proposed 7.2 billion euro ($9.6 billion) bid by Mexican billionaire Carlos Slim's America Movil (AMX.N).
+AMSTERDAM/BRUSSELS An independent foundation that can block a takeover of Dutch telecoms group KPN has expressed concern over the proposed 7.2 billion euro $9.6 billion (6.2 billion pounds) bid by Mexican billionaire Carlos Slim's America Movil.

-America Movil (AMX) said on Friday it wanted to buy the 70 percent of KPN that it does not already own, in a challenge to its Spanish arch-rival Telefonica (TEF.MC) which last month offered to buy KPN's German business E-Plus - its crown jewel - for $11 billion.
+America Movil (AMX) said on Friday it wanted to buy the 70 percent of KPN that it does not already own, in a challenge to its Spanish arch-rival Telefonica which last month offered to buy KPN's German business E-Plus - its crown jewel - for $11 billion (7 billion pounds).

 The statement from the foundation, which represents the interests of KPN owners, employees and customers, could be the first sign of opposition to Slim's bid.